 New York—July 13, 2012

 The study, conducted by researchers at Hospital for Special Surgery (HSS) in New York City, shows that a technique called the All-Inside, All-Epiphyseal ACL Reconstruction (AE) provides great knee stability and effectively controls joint stress.
-“The AE technique is not available except in a few select centers around the country including HSS,” said Frank Cordasco, M.D., surgical director of the Ambulatory Surgery Center and member of the Sports Medicine and Shoulder Service at HSS.
+“The AE technique is not available except in a few select centers around the country including HSS,” said Frank Cordasco, M.D., surgical director of the Ambulatory Surgery Center and member of the Sports Medicine Service at HSS.
 “We believe the AE is a great option for ACL reconstruction in the skeletally immature.”
 The study will be presented on July 13 at the annual meeting of the American Orthopedic Society for Sports Medicine (AOSSM), held in Baltimore.

 Twenty years ago, very few children or adolescents presented at doctors’ offices with ACL injuries.
 Today, these injuries are common because children and young adolescents are participating in sports earlier in life and at a higher level of competition.
 Young athletes are also increasingly specializing in one sport, putting them at risk for overuse injuries once only seen in professional athletes.
 In addition, since the Title IX ban on sex discrimination in school sports, the number of female athletes has increased and females are more prone to ACL injury.